 Word of General Hull's surrender at Detroit on August 16, 1812 angered and panicked Ohioans.
 But from the ashes of humiliation arose a new resolve for victory against the British and their Indian allies in the War of 1812.
 This park is dedicated to William Hull, Revolutionary War soldier, first territorial governor of Michigan, and brigadier general in 1812.

 Erected by Louis and Edward Galitza Fort Necessity, Inc. (Marker Number 2-32.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this location, measured as the crow flies.
-Hullís Trail 1812 (about 300 feet away, measured in a direct line); Hull's Trail, 1812 (approx. 2.8 miles away); Dunkirk Veterans Memorial (approx. 3.4 miles away); Hog-Creek Marsh (approx. 4.2 miles away); Village of Arlington / The Arlington Heritage (approx. 5.4 miles away); a different marker also named Hull's Trail, 1812 (approx. 6.1 miles away); a different marker also named Hullís Trail (approx. 6.1 miles away); Johnny Appleseed (approx. 8 miles away).
+At least 8 other markers are within 6 miles of this location, measured as the crow flies.
+Hull’s Trail 1812 (about 300 feet away, measured in a direct line); Williamstown (approx. 1.3 miles away); Hull's Trail, 1812 (approx. 2.8 miles away); Dunkirk Veterans Memorial (approx. 3.4 miles away); Hog-Creek Marsh (approx. 4.2 miles away); Shipwreck History Village of Arlington / The Arlington Heritage (approx. 5.4 miles away); Veterans Memorial (approx. 5.6 miles away).

 Regarding Fort Necessity / William Hull Memorial Park.
 The text on the nearby stone column, that was placed there in 1915 by Hardin County reads as follows: Hull’s Trail, 1812, Fort Necessity, 400 Feet North, 150 Feet East, Old Spring, 700 Feet North.